 Hi there!
 I’m Claire and I live near the North Cornwall coast.
-I’ve been married to Ashley for 10 years now.
+I’ve been married to Ashley for 12 years now.
 I enjoy all sorts of crafts, gardening and walking the dog.
 Ashley and I both dream about living a simple life – having a small holding, maybe build our own home, grow vegetables and keep a couple of animals.
-We have had our allotment for a few years now but are still getting the hang of things.
+We have had our allotment for quite a few years now but are still getting the hang of things!

 Phoebe came into our lives at the end of July 2018 as an 8 week old Collie puppy and nothing’s been quite the same since!
 She is our world now really, and we wouldn’t be without her!
-She’s currently 7 months old and mad as a hatter!
 We love getting out and walking with Phoebe on local beaches, and Phoebe loves nothing more than chasing a ball on a beach and coming home with a sandy nose!
+She’s also very helpful if there is a cabbage leaf that needs shredding or some newly planted seedlings that need sitting on at the allotment…

 Allotments are like gold dust around our way!
 Thanks to some wonderfully generous friends, we are lucky enough to have the use of a piece of land just a short drive away to grow some veggies.
-It is about a quarter of an acre that we share with one other couple.
-We have space for as many veggie beds as we could need and a sheltered area where we have put up a small greenhouse.
+It is about a quarter of an acre that we share with a couple of other people.
+We have space for as many veggie beds as we can manage right now and a sheltered area where we have put up a small greenhouse.

 The area that we are growing on hasn’t been used for anything before, it was just a plain old field.
 It is riddled with brambles, dock and other weeds so this (and previous experience digging up a new allotment plot) convinced us to try a ‘no dig’ gardening method.
 With a little research, we came across a book by a chap called Charles Dowding that detailed this method.
 It is basically working with nature to mulch the ground and encourage the plant roots and insects to turn the hard ground into usable veggie beds.
 Over time, the mulching results in less weeds, less water loss, less work… I could go on!
 So far, it’s working great for us, except we failed to use enough cardboard to completely block the path of those pesky weeds so have to keep hoeing them out.
 Lesson learned!
 We decided to mulch the paths too, covering those in a deep layer of woodchip.
 We are gradually expanding the number of beds and types of vegetables we’re growing – I’ll keep you updated on how that’s going via the blog pages.